WilliamZhang20/CPS/README.md

 Here's my [DMOJ profile](https://dmoj.ca/user/JY900)

-This project is my first written in python, and utilizes the [Requests](https://pypi.org/project/requests/) library to make HTTTP requests and persist user login.
+This project is my first written in python, and utilizes the [Requests](https://pypi.org/project/requests/) library to make HTTP requests and persist user login.
 It assumes that all of a users solutions **are written in C++**, support for other languages will be implemented at a later date.

 ## Getting Started